Mohit246/Medium-code/README.md

-## This repository contains the code linked in the medium blog.
+## This repository contains the code linked in the blog.